kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 6 Terms and conditions regarding the use, reproduction, 7 modification, distribution and/or sale of this work:
 8
 9         0.
 Just do what the fuck you want to.
 ````

-## What's new in version 3.0?
+## What's new in WTFPL 3.0?

 There have been two versions of [WTFPL](https://en.wikipedia.org/wiki/WTFPL) over the years.
 Version 1 was written by Banlu Kemiyatorn in 2000, and Sam Hocevar codified version 2 in 2004, more than 20 years ago.